hapheus/n8n-nodes-pgp/README.md

 ## Operations

-- Encrypt: Encrypts text using OpenPGP encryption.
+- **Encrypt**: Encrypts text or binary files using a public key.
+Binary files can be compressed before encryption.
-- Decrypt: Decrypts text using OpenPGP decryption.
+- **Decrypt**: Decrypts text or binary files using a private key.
+Compressed files are automatically decompressed after decryption.
-- Sign: Signs text using OpenPGP signing.
-- Verify: Verifies the signature of text using OpenPGP.
+- **Sign**: Creates a digital signature for text or binary files using a private key.
+- **Verify**: Checks if a digital signature is valid for text or binary files using a public key.
+- **Encrypt-And-Sign**: Encrypts and signs text or binary files in one step.
+Binary files can be compressed before encryption.
+- **Decrypt-And-Verify**: Decrypts and verifies text or binary files in one step.
+Compressed files can be decompressed after decryption.

 ## Credentials